Skip to main content

 Michigan voters have the right to accessible polling places and to utilize Voter Assist Terminals (VATs) for assistance casting a ballot.
 VATs are ballot marking devices with special accommodations for hearing, visual, physical, and other disabilities.
 Voters have the right to vote independently and privately without assistance using a VAT, and on-site election inspectors (poll workers) are available to assist or provide instruction upon request.

-• The following communities are required by law or ordinance to provide translated election materials in specific languages:
+The following communities provide translated election materials in specific languages:

 • City of Dearborn: Arabic